dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-8.0/breaking-changes.md

 WHERE [b].[Name] IN (N'Blog1', N'Blog2')
 ```

 Such insertion of constant values into the SQL creates many performance problems, defeating query plan caching and causing unneeded evictions of other queries.
 The new EF Core 8.0 translation uses the SQL Server [`OPENJSON`](https://learn.microsoft.com/sql/t-sql/functions/openjson-transact-sql) function to instead transfer the values as a JSON array.
-This solves the performance issues inherent in the previous technique; however, the `OPENJSON` function is unavailable in SQL Server 2014 or below.
+This solves the performance issues inherent in the previous technique; however, the `OPENJSON` function is unavailable in SQL Server 2014 and below.

 For more information about this change, [see this blog post](https://devblogs.microsoft.com/dotnet/announcing-ef8-preview-4/).